andrewmcc1120/CSSTipsAndTricks/README.md

 To use this for personal use, click Download ZIP, unpack it in your desired location and open the CSSTipsAndTricks-master folder in VS Code for best use.
-(Make sure to install LiveServer extension for VS Code to run it)
+(Make sure to install LiveServer extension for VS Code to run it) If you would like to stay up to date, create a branch, clone it, and then use git pull origin master to pull down the latest updates.

 # CSSTipsAndTricks
 Here are some tips and tricks that I have found useful, especially in my current position.